Swelling after lens replacement. Rehabilitation after cataract removal

 Corneal edema may be accompanied by symptoms such as:

-Possible Complications
+Possible complications

 Corneal edema leads to a significant decrease in vision.
-If corneal edema becomes chronic, then surgical intervention is often required.
+If corneal edema becomes chronic, surgical intervention is often required.

 Treatment